The Heat is Power

 10 years of determined effort on the part of HiP’s members, allies and Congressional champions

-According to the U.S. Department of Energy, there is an opportunity to produce 15 GW of power from waste heat.
+According to the US Department of Energy, there is an opportunity to produce 21 GW of clean electricity from waste heat.

-HiP works collaboratively with other organizations to carry the message about the benefits of making industry and commercial enterprises more efficient and sustainable and promote net zero-emission goals.
+HiP works collaboratively with other organizations to carry the message about the benefits of making industry and commercial enterprises more efficient and sustainable and promote net zero goals.

 HiP advocates for policies that provide parity for WHP with other sources of renewable energy.
 We frequently recommend language, evaluate, and comment on proposed policy, and write letters of support and appreciation for legislation that promotes WHP technology and defines WHP as a renewable energy resource.